Tiny Case Study: Breastmilk's Healing Properties

 Note that at the time this probiotic was given to the baby, Colic Calm had this older probiotic formulation.
 They have since completely changed their formulation.

-In this table above, we point out 4 species of bifidobacteria that are essential for a baby’s gut health.
+In this table above, we point out 4 species of Bifidobacterium that are essential for a baby’s gut health.
 While Khloe had lower levels of these species, she did have 3 out of 4 of them (go, Khloe!).
 If she breastfeeds, there is a high chance that one of these species will colonize and dominate her baby’s gut, which is what we want to see in the first year.

 How could this be?

-Thanks to breastmilk, and the special sugars found in breastmilk known as HMOs (human milk oligosaccharides) that feed bifidobacteria, the beneficial bacteria flourished and pushed out the unfriendly bacteria from 73.5% at birth to 17.6% at 30-days, which is friendly to Daniel’s overall immune development.
+Thanks to breastmilk, and the special sugars found in breastmilk known as HMOs (human milk oligosaccharides) that feed Bifidobacterium, the beneficial bacteria flourished and pushed out the unfriendly bacteria from 73.5% at birth to 17.6% at 30-days, which is friendly to Daniel’s overall immune development.
 Breastmilk also produces special compounds, like lactate and acetate, that discourage the growth of unfriendly bacteria.

 Seeing Daniel’s Tiny Health results encouraged Khloe to continue exclusively breastfeeding for as long as possible.
 She ended up breastfeeding for 12 months.